Skip to main content

 Google OAuth

-To enable Google OAuth authentication, configure the following parameters in your bow config (or in env/k8s configmap)
+To enable Google OAuth authentication, configure the following parameters in your bow config (or in env/k8s configmap):

 google_oauth: